Medicaid & CHIP Renewals

 What does this mean for me?

-You will get a renewal packet in the mail when it is time to renew your MA.
-You will start to receive information in the mail about your renewal 90 days before it is due.
+You will get a renewal packet in the mail when it is time to renew your state health coverage.

-It is very important that you complete and return the renewal forms even if nothing has changed.
+It is very important that you complete and return your renewal by the due date.
+Please complete your renewal if your circumstances like income or household size have changed OR if nothing has changed.

-Completing your renewal will help DHS determine if you are still eligible for MA.
-If you are still eligible, your MA coverage will continue.
+Completing your renewal will help DHS determine if you are still eligible for health coverage through the state.
+If you are still eligible, your Medicaid or CHIP coverage will continue.
+If you are

 The best thing you can do now is make sure your address and phone number are up-to-date with us so we can send you important information about your coverage.
-You can update your information:
+You can update your information by contacting the Customer Service Center at 1-877-395-8930 or 1-215-560-7226 in Philadelphia, or reporting it online through your COMPASS account.

 dhs.pa.gov/Compass to update your information and sign up for alerts, updates, and renewal reminders.

-You can also sign up for alerts to get information faster when it is your time to renew.
-(See “How Can I sign up for text alerts?)
+sign up for text alerts to get information faster when it is your time to renew.
 If you cannot access COMPASS, you can update your contact information by calling the

 Customer Service CenterThe Statewide Customer Service Center is a point of contact for applicants and recipients to ask questions about their benefits, report changes to their information, or seek help in managing their benefits without having to go to a CAO.